 This linkage between Ireland and Spain via the Milesans had a long afterlife.
 It was developed from the seventh-century on reaching its final form in the eleventh century Lebor Gabála.
 It was used in Tudor times by Edmund Campion arguing for Stuart kingship over Ireland and by Edmund Spenser to support the colonisation of Ireland10 During the seventeenth century the supposed Irish-Spanish link was invoked to secure support from the Spanish crown, both for Irish scholars and military adventures.
 The Milesian story was included in Geoffrey Keating’s Foras Feasa ar Éirinn, which became the most popular account of Irish origins among both Catholics and Protestants in Ireland in the eighteenth century.
 It remained widely accepted into the twentieth century and still has a foothold among the general public today.

 It is interesting that recent research on ancient DNA indicates that there was immigration from Spain: however it was 5,200 years ago in the Neolithic period.
-Genomes from two bodies dated 4,000 years old are different, bearing signs of ancestry in the Pontic Steppe (Russia and Ukraine) and also showing close genetic affinity with modern Irish, Welsh and Welsh.
+Genomes from two bodies dated 4,000 years old are different, bearing signs of ancestry in the Pontic Steppe (Russia and Ukraine) and also showing close genetic affinity with modern Irish, Welsh and Scottish.
 The genetic evidence suggests that Irish Gaels were not Milesians11.

 Despite that, the imaginative history of seventh-century writers is still important.
 Though the works of Isidore and others, writers in early Christian Ireland created links between Ireland, and the biblical and classical world, that endured in ways they could never have imagined.
 The effects of that creative act still resonate today; a product of Ireland’s first knowledge economy built on imports from Europe.

 Paul Rincon (2015) “Ancient DNA sheds light on Irish origins” BBC News (28 Dec 2015).